silvanadrian/silvanadrian-django/README.md

 # silvanadrian-django
-My old Website in Django
+My old Website in Django (Blog and Pages + Contactform)